jLevere/AWSwireguardVPN/README.md

 sudo nano /etc/wireguard/wg0.conf
 ```

 The name of the config file is the name of the interface.
 This is the config that I am using.
 Feel free to modify it for your needs, its quite flexable.
+I am using the 10.1.0.0/24 subnet for my network, but this is completely arbitrary.
+You can make yours any private ip range you feel like.
+Just beware that it is best if it doesnt conflict with some of the LANs your devices may be connected to.

 This block is for the relay side of the tunnels
 ```